Letters written by Ernest Lionel Bailey October 1916 to April 1918 - Part 5

 collection that the British Government

-is quite jealous of them
+is quite jealous of them.

-Jim & Edie XXXX and some Bonzer Kisses
+Jim & Edie xxxx and some Bonzer Kisses

-for Our Darling Boy XXXXXXXXXXX Hoping
+for Our Darling Boy xxxxxxxxxxxxxxxx Hopin

 to see My Baby soon, who is all in